maheshbalan/incentiva/README.md

 Incentiva is a comprehensive AI-powered loyalty campaign management platform that enables businesses to create, manage, and execute sophisticated loyalty programs.
 The system integrates with Pravici TLP for point management and uses AI models (Anthropic Claude, OpenAI GPT, Google Gemini) for intelligent campaign rule generation and execution.

-**🚀 NEW: Complete Rules Engine Implementation** - The system now includes a sophisticated rules engine microservice that processes loyalty campaigns using AI-generated rules and code.
-See [Rules Engine Documentation](RULES_ENGINE_README.md) for complete details.
+**🚀 NEW: Complete Campaign Execution System** - The system now includes a comprehensive campaign execution workflow with TLP integration, transaction processing, and real-time monitoring.
+See [Campaign Execution Features](#-campaign-execution-system-new) for complete details.

 ## ✨ Key Features